 Trading volumes in stock markets in South Korea, Taiwan and the Persian Gulf (BGCC200) are declining as investors trimmed holdings of risky assets amid Europe’s deepening debt crisis.
 Average daily volumes in South Korea and Taiwan were at least 20 percent lower this month through June 19 than the average for the year, according to data compiled by Bloomberg.
 Dubai’s volumes tumbled to an average 96 million shares in the past month after reaching 835 million on March 5.

-“A lot of market participants are citing the existing global challenges and the euro zone crisis as possible culprits, however, MSCI has been clear in providing the needed changes to facilitate the ascension process” for Qatar and the U.A.E., Salah Shamma, portfolio manager at Franklin Templeton Investments (BEN) (ME) Ltd. said by e-mail.
+“A lot of market participants are citing the existing global challenges and the euro zone crisis as possible culprits, however, MSCI has been clear in providing the needed changes to facilitate the ascension process” for Qatar and the U.A.E., Salah Shamma, portfolio manager at Franklin Templeton Investments (BEN:US) (ME) Ltd. said by e-mail.
 “MSCI EM inclusion for either country would most certainly expand the existing investor pool and create a dedicated investor base that is crucial to the long-term development of the market.”

 Dubai’s DFM General Index (DFMGI) fell 0.4 percent today and has advanced 8.6 percent so far this year, while Abu Dhabi’s ADX General Index (ADSMI) has risen 4.4 percent and Qatar’s QE Index (DSM) dropped 6 percent.
 South Korea’s Kospi gained 3.5 percent so far this year, while Taiwan’s Taiex added 2.9 percent.